ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute2.md

     </div>
     <div id="collapseThree" class="collapse" aria-labelledby="headingThree" data-parent="#accordion">
       <div class="card-body">
-        It is also possible to use Windows File Explorer:
+        <span>It is also possible to use Windows File Explorer:
 <ol>
 <li>Launch the Windows File Explorer application.</li>
 <li>Click on `Add a network location` in the `Computer` tab.</li>